-Students are not allowed to use or have in their possession cell phones or any other electronic devices at any time during testing, including breaks.
+Students are not allowed to use or have in their possession cell phones or any other electronic devices (with the exception of the device they are using for the test administration) at any time during testing, including breaks.
 If any student is found or observed with a cell phone or electronic device during testing time, the school test coordinator must be contacted, and the student dismissed from testing.
 If the test administrator or proctor believes a cell phone or electronic device was used during the test administration to store or exchange information or to make an image of the test, the device must be collected from the student and the school test coordinator contacted immediately.